OpenCDI/opencdi-scripts/README.md

 ### OpenCDI tools for containerized VDI operators/developers (alpha release)

+# SUGGESTION for watchers

+We are sorry that this repo has been `private` until June 20 2021.
+This is public now, but archive for several reasons.

+* shelib runtime is not well-maintained at now.
+* We will rewrite cdictl and cosh (maybe it will be written in the other language)
+*

 # About

 **OpenCDI** is a light-weight and open VDI toolset using Linux containers.
 This project aims to be a simple, loose coupled, open and vendor neutral CLI interfaces for CDI users and Linux container users(docker, podman, etc.).
-This tool (PoC) is built on top of [shelib](https://github.com/okadash/shelib) runtime (version 5+) and userspaces can be containerized over almost all of your Linux desktop experience lifetime.
+This tool (PoC) is built on top of [shelib](https://github.com/shimmortal/shelib) runtime (version 5+) and userspaces can be containerized over almost all of your Linux desktop experience lifetime.

 You can be logged in with an user inside the administrative container or non-administrative container.